15 Native Plants for the Midwestern Garden

 Zones: 3-6

-Try compass plant for a dramatic presence in the summer garden.
-Yellow, sunflower-shaped blooms sit atop towering, 9-foot stems.
-This incredibly drought-tolerant plant has earned its moniker because the plant aligns itself north to south to conserve water on hot summer days.
+Try a compass plant for a dramatic presence in your summer garden.
+Yellow, sunflower-shaped blooms sit atop towering, nine-foot stems.
+This incredibly drought-tolerant plant has earned its moniker because it aligns itself north to south to conserve water on hot summer days.

 Name: Silphium laciniatum